 Notes

-- It should stay fresh in the refrigerator for about 2 weeks.
+- Storage: It should stay fresh in the refrigerator for about 2 weeks.
 You can tell it’s gone bad if it has an off odor, flavor or appearance.

 Nutrition